The first elliptic curve in nature. This is a model for the modular curve \(X_1(11)\).

 ---|---|---|---|

-$3$ | 3.1.44.1 | \(\Z/10\Z\) | Not in database |
+$3$ | 3.1.44.1 | \(\Z/10\Z\) | not in database |

 $5$ | \(\Q(\zeta_{11})^+\) | \(\Z/25\Z\) | 5.5.14641.1-11.1-a3 |

-$6$ | 6.0.21296.1 | \(\Z/2\Z \times \Z/10\Z\) | Not in database |
+$6$ | 6.0.21296.1 | \(\Z/2\Z \oplus \Z/10\Z\) | not in database |

-$8$ | 8.2.32019867.1 | \(\Z/15\Z\) | Not in database |
+$8$ | 8.2.32019867.1 | \(\Z/15\Z\) | not in database |

-$12$ | 12.2.20433779818496.3 | \(\Z/20\Z\) | Not in database |
+$12$ | 12.2.20433779818496.3 | \(\Z/20\Z\) | not in database |

-$15$ | 15.5.35351257235385344.1 | \(\Z/50\Z\) | Not in database |
+$15$ | 15.5.35351257235385344.1 | \(\Z/50\Z\) | not in database |

-$20$ | 20.0.1402274470934209014892578125.2 | \(\Z/5\Z \times \Z/5\Z\) | Not in database |
+$20$ | 20.0.1402274470934209014892578125.2 | \(\Z/5\Z \oplus \Z/5\Z\) | not in database |

-$20$ | 20.0.95777233176300048828125.1 | \(\Z/25\Z\) | Not in database |
+$20$ | 20.0.95777233176300048828125.1 | \(\Z/25\Z\) | not in database |

 We only show fields where the torsion growth is primitive.